-For $185 per person (or $250 with wine pairings), it’s not included in the Disney Dining Plan.
+For $295 per person (an extra $150 per person with wine pairings), it’s not included in the Disney Dining Plan.
 Worthy of note: Guests of Victoria & Albert’s must be ten years of age and older.

 You’ll need to stick to the dress code when you visit via the official website:

 “Men must wear dinner jackets with dress pants or slacks and shoes.
 Ties are optional.
 Women may wear a cocktail dress, nice dress, dressy pant suit or a skirt with a blouse.
 Jeans, shorts, capri pants, sandals, flip-flops or tennis shoes are not permitted.”